Cook, Learn, and Share to Fight Hunger.

 • Maintains crust shape: It helps the crust keep its shape and prevents it from shrinking or slumping during baking.

-3. Bourbon Caramel (optional):
+3. Optional: Bourbon Caramel

 • Place the sugar in a medium heavy-bottom pot over medium heat and cook until it melts and turns medium to dark amber.
 DO NOT STIR the sugar.
 Just swirl the pan.
 Stirring will cause the sugar to crystalize, resulting in a grainy caramel sauce.